aimlabmu/aimlab-docs/docs/pages/aimlabdocs/Python_TensorFlow.md

+---
-# Installing TensorFlow with GPU support
+title: Installing TensorFlow with GPU support
+keywords:
+sidebar: aimlab_sidebar
+permalink: Python_TensorFlow.html
+folder: aimlabdocs
+---

 ## First Thing First
 If you are not using Linux or have no plan to use GPU in computation, install the no-GPU version of TensorFlow following the guide [here](https://www.tensorflow.org/install/).